Green Chromis

 5. Can Green Chromis be bred in captivity?

-Yes, they can be bred in captivity, but it requires a separate breeding tank and careful attention to water conditions and fry care.
+Yes, you can breed Green Chromis in captivity, but you’ll need a separate breeding tank and must closely monitor water conditions and care for the fry.

 More to Explore